King Klown Logo

 Portability & Offline

-A Kristal is designed to travel and to work under degraded conditions.
+A Kristal is designed to travel, to remain verifiable, and to keep working under degraded conditions.

 That means two things:

-1. Portability: you can move the artifact between systems, teams, and places without losing integrity.
+1. Portability: the artifact can move between systems, teams, places, and runtimes without losing identity, provenance, or integrity.

-2. Offline-capability: you can still browse, query, and rely on it even when the network is weak—or absent.
+2. Offline capability: readers can browse, query, inspect, and use packaged knowledge even when the network is weak—or absent.

-A Kristal can be copied, mirrored, archived, and shared as a package.
+A Kristal can be copied, mirrored, archived, shared, or carried into another environment.
 It does not depend on one central server to remain meaningful.

 It stays verifiable after travel

-When you receive a Kristal from somewhere else, you can verify its integrity and provenance locally before trusting it.
+When you receive a Kristal from somewhere else, you can verify its identity, hashes, signatures, provenance, and declared source references locally before relying on it.

 Offline capability: what users actually get

 Offline does not mean “no functionality.”
-It means the core functions still work without network dependency.
+It means the core functions continue to work without network dependency.

 Offline-first behavior

-• Inspect sources and reasoning traces that are packaged with the Kristal.
+• Inspect provenance and evidence that are included with the artifact or Runtime Pack.

-• Defer network operations (updates, federation, publishing) until connectivity returns.
+• Defer network operations such as updates, federation, publishing, or external synchronization until connectivity returns.

 Offline systems can be dangerous if they silently drift into unverified state.